 What I’d like to discuss in this article, given the topic of my website, is the third option as it pertains to kung fu and its ability to help you with anxiety (and depression).

-In kung fu disciplines, like those we teach at the Yost Wing Chun Kung Fu Academy in Terre Haute, Indiana, there are some truths of life and being that are understood.
+In kung fu disciplines, like those we teach at the Yost Wing Chun Kung Fu Academy, there are some truths of life and being that are understood.
 Some of these include:

 - Using the wrong part of our brain will reduce motor skills and increase tension in the body;